radiantone/pyfi-private/docs/overview/index.rst

 - Data Logging and Streaming
   - Real-time & Historical Metrics

-PYFI is designed as a single, extensible platform for building reliable & persistent computational workflows on top.
-It relieves developers from having to know where and when tasks get executed and instead focus on writing simple, obvious workflows.
+PYFI is designed as a single, extensible platform for building reliable & persistent computational workflows.
+It relieves developers from having to know where and when tasks get executed or forced to configure complex client-side services, and instead focus' on simplicity and ease-of-user without having to know *how everything works*.
-In addition, PYFI's multiple API's are designed for application developers to build complex, fully-distributed HPC apps on top.
+In addition, PYFI's multiple API's are designed for users (of all kinds) to build complex, fully-distributed HPC apps and sharable workflows.
 The platform nature of PYFI sets it apart from other libraries and frameworks that only tackle part of the bigger picture.

+*Many problems and usability concerns in this domain can only be addressed by a singular, purpose-built platform from the ground up.*

 Simple, Parallel Workflows
 --------------------------